johnjackoleary/cfi-commonplace-book/Inbox/Flaps, Approach Geometry, Slip.md

 https://www.youtube.com/watch?v=D1wQoebWwcg from [[The Finer Points]]

-Tools to spend for [[Maneuver - Power-Off 180]] or on an approach to land.
+Tools to spend for [[CPL.3 Power Off 180 Accuracy Approach and Landing]] or on an approach to land.